History

 Kispiac Bisztró ★ 4.5

-Kispiac next to the Hold utca market is a six-table Hungarian room cooking veal liver, pork belly and roast duck by the open kitchen in a quiet corner of downtown Budapest.
+Kispiac next to the Hold utca market is a six-table Hungarian room cooking veal liver, pork belly and roast duck by the open kitchen in a quiet corner.

 Order: The breaded veal liver with mashed potato and cucumber salad.